-For years, Congress and the President were either unwilling or unable to solve the problems created by the public housing program.
-Occasional efforts to clean up local PHAs, such as the Federal takeover of the Philadelphia Housing Authority in 1992, often were ineffectual.
-Nevertheless, during the mid- to late 1990s, Congress and HUD began to address seriously past problems with public housing, most noticeably through changes in income-targeting requirements as well as the HOPE VI program, which provides grants to replace distressed public housing with attractive mixedincome and lower density public housing developments.
+For years, Congress and the President either would not or could not do anything to solve the problems created by the public housing program.
+Occasional efforts to clean up local public housing authorities (PHAs), such as the Federal takeover of the Philadelphia Housing Authority in 1992, often were ineffectual.
+During the mid- to late 1990s, Congress and HUD began seriously to address past problems with public housing, most noticeably through changes in income targeting requirements and the HOPE VI program, which provides grants to replace distressed public housing with attractive mixed-income and lower density public housing developments.
 In 1995 Congress repealed the one-for-one replacement rule, which had made it difficult for some PHAs to demolish even abandoned and dangerous public housing developments.2 Since these programs and reforms were enacted, 96,000 units of severely distressed public housing have been approved for demolition (U.S. Department of Housing and Urban Development, 2000a).
 In some instances, tenants have been relocated to the private housing market with Section 8 vouchers or certificates.
-In other cases, tenants were relocated to vacant units in other public housing developments, and in still other cases, new mixed-income public housing developments have been constructed through the HOPE VI program.
+In other instances, tenants were relocated to vacant units in other public housing development, and in still other cases new mixed-income public housing developments have been constructed through the HOPE VI program.

-In 1998 Congress passed, and the President signed, the Quality Housing and Work Responsibility Act (QHWRA), a law that changed many of the ground rules under which public housing operates.
-The law seeks to deconcentrate public housing by enabling PHAs to admit more working families and, through the use of ceiling rents, retain them as tenants.
+In 1998 Congress passed and the President signed the Quality Housing and Work Responsibility Act (QHWRA), a law that changed many of the ground rules under which public housing operates.
+The law seeks to deconcentrate public housing by enabling PHAs to admit more working families and, through the use of ceiling rents, to retain them as tenants.
 The law also has several provisions that enable authorities to screen out lawbreakers and make eviction easier.
-In addition, QHWRA sets up a mechanism to take housing away from PHAs that persistently are poorly run.
+In addition, QHWRA sets up a mechanism to take housing away from persistently poorly run housing authorities.

-HUD also has acted administratively to reform public housing.
-For example, in 1995, HUD took over the Chicago Housing Authority, perhaps the Nation's worst-run PHA.
+HUD has also acted administratively to reform public housing.
+In 1995 HUD took over the Chicago Housing Authority, perhaps the Nation's worst-run housing authority.
 Under Federal oversight, administrative reforms were instituted and plans were put into place to redevelop some of the worst public housing in the Nation, such as the infamous Robert Taylor Homes.
-HUD also has begun to confront the legacy of decades of discriminatory actions by PHAs.
-HUD has entered into a number of consent decrees that include remedies such as unified housing authority waiting lists, demolition of developments, construction of scattered-site housing, Section 8 vouchers and certificates, mobility counseling, and modernization.
-HUD also has taken steps to improve its monitoring of public housing.
-Although some technical details and differences with PHAs still need to worked out, a new system, the Public Housing Assessment System, should provide more up-to-date information about and accountability among the Nation's PHAs.
+HUD has also made progress in coming to grips with the legacy of decades of discriminatory actions by PHAs.
+HUD has entered into a number of consent decrees that provide for remedies that include unified housing authority waiting lists, demolition of developments, construction of scattered-site housing, provision of Section 8 vouchers and certificates, mobility counseling, and modernization.
+HUD has also taken steps to improve its monitoring of public housing.
+Although some technical details and differences with PHAs still need to be worked out, the new Public Housing Assessment System (PHAS) should provide more up-to-date information about and accountability among the Nation's PHAs.

-Just as the Federal Government must continue to remedy past mistakes, so must it avoid future errors.
-The history of housing policy in the United States is replete with examples of well-intentioned interventions that have had unintended and negative consequences.
-In some instances, the difficulties have been made worse by financial scandal, corruption, and incompetent administration and oversight (Welfeld, 1992).
-In addition to harming neighborhoods and the people who live in them and wasting scarce public resources, housing policies that go awry call into question both the ability of HUD to manage programs and the wisdom of Congress in allocating funds for these programs.
+Just as the Federal Government must continue to remedy the mistakes of the past, so must it avoid future errors.
+The history of housing policy in the United States is full of examples of well-intentioned interventions that have had unintended negative consequences.
+In some instances, the difficulties have been made worse by financial scandal and corruption as well as by incompetent administration and oversight (Welfeld, 1992).
+In addition to harming neighborhoods and the people who live in them and wasting scarce public resources, housing policies that go awry call into question the ability of HUD to manage programs and the wisdom of Congress in allocating additional public spending to housing.